Pyroxenium/Basalt2/docs/references/elements/BaseElement.md

 # BaseElement : PropertySystem
-The base class for all UI elements in Basalt
+The base class for all UI elements in Basalt.
+This class provides basic properties and event handling functionality.

 ## Properties